Artwork by Micah Bazant

 "This fight is not just my fight, it's our fight.
 My hope is that the future is brighter for people like me.
 I hope this lawsuit forever changes the way transgender people in Georgia are treated."

 Ashley Diamond is a Black trans woman and social justice activist from Rome, Georgia whose landmark lawsuit against the Georgia Department of Corrections (GDC) made national headlines in 2015.
-She has since been re-imprisoned after a technical parole violation and is currently incarcerated at Coastal State Prison, a men's facility in Garden City, Georgia.
-Once again, Ashley is trying to survive brutal and unrelenting abuse and mistreatment by GDC.
-She has been sexually assaulted repeatedly, denied vital healthcare for her gender dysphoria, and faces other threats to her safety.
+She was re-imprisoned after a technical parole violation and while incarcerated at Coastal State Prison, a men's facility in Garden City, Georgia she was subjected to brutal and unrelenting abuse and mistreatment by GDC.
+Ashley was sexually assaulted repeatedly, denied vital healthcare for her gender dysphoria, and faced other threats to her safety.
 In November 2020, Ashley sued GDC for the second time for its failure to protect her from sexual assault and provide her with adequate healthcare.
+In August 2022, Ashley was granted parole and released from GDC custody.

 Diamond I Reforms